-We have almost completed the upgrade works.
-Aqua Metro Services, on behalf of Melbourne Water, are upgrading Dights Falls fishway.
-Works began in March 2019 and we anticipate that it will be completed by early August 2019.
+We have almost completed the upgrade works to Dights Falls fishway.
+Aqua Metro Services, on behalf of Melbourne Water, began works in March 2019, and we anticipate that final completion including revegetation will be in late 2019.

 We regularly review the function of weirs and fishways.
 Dights Falls weir was built in 1895 and today plays an important role in controlling water levels in the Yarra River – pooling water for approximately 17 kilometres upstream and protecting important social, economic and environmental values of the river.
 In 2012 Dights Falls weir underwent an upgrade to improve the weir structure and additionally construct a fishway, to help support Victoria’s native fish migration.
 After the review of the function of Dights Falls it was identified, to further improve the efficiency of the Dights Falls fishway, a secondary entry point is required.